-- Store gas cylinders in a vertical position only and ensure that the storage area is correctly secured. - DO NOT store gas cylinders in areas where temperature exceeds 50°C. DO NOT use direct heat on a cylinder.
-Always keep gas cylinders cool. - DO NOT attempt to repair or modify any part of a gas cylinder or valve and DO NOT puncture or damage a cylinder. - DO NOT obscure or remove any official cylinder labels.
+- ✓ Store gas cylinders in a vertical position only and ensure the storage area is correctly secured. - DO NOT store gas cylinders in areas where the temperature may exceed 50°C. DO NOT use direct heat on a cylinder.
+Always keep gas cylinders cool. - DO NOT attempt to repair or modify any part of a gas cylinder or valve and DO NOT puncture or damage a cylinder. - DO NOT obscure or remove any official labels on a cylinder.
 Always check the gas identity before use.
 Avoid getting gas cylinders oily or greasy. - DO NOT lift a cylinder by the cap, guard or valve.
 Always keep caps and guards in place and close valve when not in use.